mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.1 Introduction

 This chapter covers basic C# programming concepts.
-It serves as an introduction and quick reference to the language syntax.
+It serves as an introduction and quick reference to C#'s language syntax.
 It is not meant to be complete by any measure, so please refer to the C# resources available online and in print.
 All examples in this chapter are implemented using the Grasshopper C# component.
 For additional documentation [The Microsoft CSharp Programming Guide](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/) is a good resource.

 ## 2.2: Comments

 Comments are very useful to describe your code in plain language.
-They are useful as a reminder for you, and also for others to help them understand your code.
+They are useful as a reminder for you and also for others to help them understand your code.
 To add a comment, you can use two forward slashes // to signal that the rest of the line is a comment and the compiler should ignore it.
 In the Grasshopper C# code editor, comments are displayed in green.
 You should enclose a multi-line comment between /* and */ as in the following example.

 ```C#
 // The compiler ignores this line